FLOWER-OF-AN-HOUR

 Click on each photo thumbnail to enlarge.

-This plant, long established in Nebraska, was originally introduced from Europe.
-It is included here among the pinks/purples because of the color of the petals from the outside (A).
-The red-purple of the inside, along with its yellow anthers, make it a very striking-looking flower (B).
-The leaves are deeply lobed (B).
-The seeds develop in a bladder (A,C).
+This annual plant, long established in Nebraska, was originally introduced from Europe as a garden ornamental.
+Its short, branched, sometimes sprawling stems are 1-2 feet long.
+It is included here among the pinks/purples because of the color of the petals from the outside, although when fully open, its 5 petals are observed to be mostly white or cream colored.
+The red-purple at the base of the inside of the petals, its yellow anthers and its large 2 inch size make it a very striking-looking flower (B).
+The leaves are deeply 3-lobed, the lobes with rounded tips (A).
+Seeds are enclosed in a papery bladder (A,C).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.